 Karen Boutelle’s experience in the field of education spans three decades and includes work with students from kindergarten through graduate school.
 At Landmark College, she has served as faculty member, associate dean, and founding director of the Coaching Services department.
 Karen is a Professional Certified Coach, and earned a Georgetown University Leadership Coaching Certificate.
 Her areas of expertise extend to adult development, transformational learning, and working with students and adults who have executive function challenges.
 She co-authored “Executive Function Coaching for College Students with Learning Disabilities and ADHD: A New Approach to Fostering Self-Determination,” Journal of Learning Disabilities Research & Practice (11/09).
-Recently, she completed a two-year somatic psychotherapy training program and is currently exploring the intersection of mindfulness practices, adult development, and leadership coaching.
+Recently, she completed an advanced somatic psychotherapy training program and is currently exploring the intersection of mindfulness practices, adult development, and leadership coaching.

 Ibrahim Dahlstrom-Hakki, Ph.D.

 Senior Academic Researcher